Paolitoes/LineAnalyzer/README.md

-'''
-The MyCanny implmentation uses a complex Scharr operator, and thus returns a complex 2dArray aka, it does not return an array that can be shown as an image using the np.angle function turns the complex array into a real one but it looks like either something is happening to the original img (not the file but the variable) or the angle are exploding and the grayscalling has a relative implementation and is exploding because of it
-'''

 # LineAnalyzer
 I am learning to draw, end goal of this project is to have rigours measures of my progress.
 We'll see.